 As one strategy, make sure your child gets his or her driver’s license first and spends time driving a car.
 During practice, notice how your teen handles the vehicle and obeys traffic rules.
 If your child speeds, swerves through traffic or drives through stop signs, this behavior shows that more time is needed before getting a motorcycle license.

-If your teen is a rider and does get hit by another motorist, Trantolo & Trantolo’s team of lawyers can assist with your case.
-Our staff includes multiple attorneys who ride; we’re familiar with the features, operation and challenges of motorcycles.
+If your teen is a rider and does get hit by another motorist, Trantolo & Trantolo’s team of Connecticut motorcycle accident attorneys can assist with your case.
+Our staff includes multiple attorneys who ride; we’re familiar with the features, operation, and challenges of motorcycles.
 To pursue your claim and work toward fair compensation, contact us today.